aqx95/Learning/Natural Language Processing/Chapter_2.md

 1. Turn problem back into closed vocabulary
 2. Replace word in training set by <UNK> based on frequency

+    * Choose a vocabulary that is fixed in advance
+    * Convert training set of any word not in this set to <UNK>
+    * Estimate probabilities for <UNK> from its count

+**Perplexity should be compared across language model with similar vocabulary**(choice of <UNK> will have effect on perplexity)

 <br>

 ### Smoothing